leopries/tech_challenge_app/README.md

 | Körperverletzung |Schläge, Verletzungen, Misshandlung, Gewalt, Angriff    |
 | Verjährungsfrist | Verjährung, Fristen, Verjährungsfristen, Strafverfolgung, Verjährungsbeginn    |

-We used the davinci model, since it is the most capable for NLP tasks.The model is hosted on the OpenAI API and can be accessed via the following link: https://api.openai.com/v1/engines/davinci/completions.
+We used the davinci model, since it is the most capable for NLP tasks.The model is hosted on the OpenAI API and can be accessed [here](https://api.openai.com/v1/engines/davinci/completions).
 We call the model with the following parameters:
 ```json
 {
   "prompt": "<USER_INPUT>",